Dive into these underwater cities, the real-life versions of Atlantis.

 The Lost Villages

 WHERE: Ontario, Canada

-When the St. Lawrence Seaway and hydroelectric project was built in the 1950s, it required the building of a dam across the St. Lawrence River, between Cornwall in Ontario and Massena in New York.
-Problem was, there were nine villages that would become submerged throughout the development.
-With plenty of warning, people who could relocate their houses away on the back of trailers, and some public and iconic buildings were saved through moving.
+When the St. Lawrence Seaway and hydroelectric project was built in the 1950s, it required building a dam across the St. Lawrence River between Cornwall in Ontario and Massena in New York.
+The problem was that nine villages would become submerged throughout the development.
+With plenty of warning, people who could relocate their houses away on the back of trailers and some public and iconic buildings were saved through moving.
 When the region was flooded, the nine villages became known as the lost villages of Ontario; a Lost Villages Museum in Long Sault remembers the communities.